What is depression?

 Depression, sadness and grief

 Depression is more than just feelings of sadness or grief.
-Depression should not be confused with sadness and grief, which are common feelings people experience after losing a loved one or a job, for example.
+It should not be confused with sadness and grief, which are common feelings people experience after losing a loved one or a job, for example.

 Grief and depression do share some of the same symptoms, but there are important differences.
 People suffering from grief may find that painful feelings come in waves - as the sadness at remembering a loss is interspersed with happy memories of a person or event - whereas people suffering from depression experience their symptoms much of the time.
 Self-esteem is usually unaffected by grief, whereas feelings of worthlessness are commonly felt by those with depression.
 People suffering from grief may also think about death, but rather than thinking about how they can end their life, they may imagine ‘joining’ a loved one who has died.